koseiohara/forbit/README.md

   - 8: returned/written as `numpy.float64` or `numpy.int64`

   This parameter describes the precision stored in the binary file.
-  When writing, input arrays are converted to the selected precision before being passed to the Fortran write routine.
+  When writing, input arrays are converted to the selected data type before being passed to the Fortran write routine.
 - record
   `type=int`
   Initial Fortran direct-access record number.